 1988 was also the year of one of the show's most notorious blunders - that of the All About Eve miming incident.
 On a live transmission, the group were unable to hear their track playing, whereas the viewers at home could, and so singer Julianne Regan sat there with her mouth closed as the song played.
 They were invited back onto the following week's show - and this time chose to perform live.

-In the studio, it was farewell to the main stage after more than five-and-a-half years, which was rebuilt with a new design.
-And in an attempt to squeeze more songs into the show, executive producer Paul Ciani decided to restrict videos to no more than two minutes, while even studio performances could be no longer than three minutes.
+In the studio, it was farewell to the main stage after more than five-and-a-half years, which was rebuilt with a new design, which included a gantry for the presenters and audience members to stand in.
+And in an attempt to create a faster-moving show and squeeze more songs in, executive producer Paul Ciani decided to restrict videos to a maximum of two minutes, while even studio performances could be no longer than three minutes.

 In January 1990, it was the end, for now, to dual presentation, as the show reverted to solo presenters every week.
-At the end of that month, the graphics were updated once again - there would be further alterations over the next couple of years.
+The graphics were updated once again on 26th January - there would be further alterations over the next couple of years.